 20. What do you think that justifies canceling a sprint?

 It’s crucial to figure out how the candidate would treat sprints.
 This question will tell you how dedicated the product owner will be to each sprint.

 The right answer would be that a cancellation only occurs when there’s a drastic change in priorities.
 For example, if some critical requirements with high priority are suddenly marked as a low priority, there would be no point in continuing further.
 Most importantly, the product owner can only make a call to cancel the sprint; they do not have absolute power to do so.

 Acing Product Owner Interview Questions

 The product owner interview questions listed above are common questions asked by recruiters.
-If you’re able to answer them successfully, you should be able to understand how the product owner role will work in any company.

-If you are new to product management and are looking to break into your first product role, we recommend taking our One Week PM course, where you will learn fundamentals of product management, launch your own product, and get on the fast track towards landing your first product job.
+If you are new to product management and are looking to break into your first product role, we recommend taking our One Week PM course, where you will learn the fundamentals of product management, launch your own product, and get on the fast track towards landing your first product job.